 Sanja Djeric-Kane, KVA, Funding, Outcomes and Evaluation Officer, blogs about her key learnings from the FSI Fundraising Conference

-Having recently started in role as Funding, Outcomes and Evaluation Officer in KVA, I was keen to hear the latest thinking around fundraising and pick out some tips for Kingston charities.
+Having recently started in the role as Funding, Outcomes and Evaluation Officer in KVA, I was keen to hear the latest thinking around fundraising and to pick out some tips for Kingston charities.

 The FSI was set up to unlock the potential of small charities.
 Shockingly, 70% of income in the sector goes to only 1.5% charities in the UK.
 This conference is just one of the many ways FSI is trying to address this misbalance.

-The Second Conference session was on online fundraising.
+The Second Conference session was about online fundraising.

-I still come across many local charities in Kington which believe that online fundraising is not worth their effort, but the stats show how important it is:
+I still come across many local charities in Kington that believe online fundraising is not worth their effort, but the stats show how important it is:

 - Online giving grew further 12.1% in 2017 compared to 2016

 - £26 in every £100 donated to charities is through websites, social media and apps